 How can a personal trainer know if a job opportunity is worth the investment in time and exploration or is a disaster waiting in the wings?
 You may not know right out of the gate.
 Red flags are everywhere in life and in business, and the fitness business is no exception.
-Read on to identify signs to watch for and clear questions to ask when exploring a new opportunity to avoid accepting a potentially bad job opportunity.
+Read on to identify job opportunity red flags to look for and clear questions to ask to avoid accepting the wrong job.

 As certified personal trainers, we can work in a variety of settings including studios, big box gyms, small gyms, physical therapy clinics, universities, recreation centers, corporate settings, cruise ships, hotels, and many others.
 We can also explore contract or part-time work with other businesses owned by other fitness professionals looking to expand their reach or develop a new program.
 Each setting presents a unique experience, but some may be less legitimate than they appear.
 Don’t ignore the red flags!